Wuxi at night. Flickr/Thomas Depenbusch

 Berlin is pushing forward innovative approaches to efficiency.
 Photo by VV Nincic/Flickr

 Good public policies can complement and drive private investment to building efficiency.
 In the buildings sector, we hear at least five ways – Stability, Scale, Standardization, Segmentation and Sequencing.

 Read more here.

-Dinh Quang Cuong, the Director of the Climate Change Coordination Office and the Chief Resilience Officer for Da Nang, emphasized that City planners are trying to build Da Nang into an environmental city.
+Dinh Quang Cuong, Director of the Climate Change Coordination Office and the Chief Resilience Officer for Da Nang, and Amit Prothi, Associate Director for 100 Resilient Cities in Da Nang.

 The government of Da Nang, Vietnam has prioritized building efficiency as part of its new Resilience Strategy to address public health and economic risks from climate change.
 In 2016, the city began working with the global Building Efficiency Accelerator (BEA) partnership.
 Local leaders are developing ways to signal to property developers, owners and building managers that efficiency is a public priority, and it is essential to work together to implement locally-relevant efficiency actions.

 To understand more about driving action on efficiency in Da Nang, WRI’s Shannon Hilsey talked with two local change agents: Dinh Quang Cuong is the Director of the Climate Change Coordination Office and the Chief Resilience Officer for Da Nang.
 Amit Prothi is an Associate Director for 100 Resilient Cities, working out of the Singapore office on resilience challenges in Da Nang.
 The interview has been edited for length and clarity.
 Read more here.